GianMarcoOddo/rmpy/rmpy/README.md

 pip install rmpy
 ```
 ---
-## If the installation process encounters an error, make sure to have xcode installed by typing the following command in the terminal
+## For Mac Users: if the installation process encounters an error, make sure to have xcode installed by typing the following command in the terminal

 ```python
 xcode-select --install